fleola/my-app/components-new-app/README.md

-## Props - 03
+## Props - 04

-Modify the Welcome component so that it receives a second prop called age and renders it below the 'welcome' message, within a p tag after the message "Your age is ".
+What happens if the name prop is a JSX expression instead of a string?
+How do you pass a prop that contains a JSX expression?
+Modify the value passed to the name prop so that it's contained within a strong tag.